Advice Hub logo

 I was unwell for a couple of weeks recently but didn't go to a doctor as it didn’t seem necessary.
 I’m better now but can I still apply for Mitigating Circumstances?

-Unfortunately, your application is almost definitely going to be rejected, as evidence is required.
+Unfortunately, your application is almost definitely going to be rejected, as evidence is required if you were ill for longer than 7 days.
 This is one reason why we would always advise you to seek medical help or counselling support rather than try to cope with illness alone.

 What happens if I did apply for Mitigating Circumstances but in fact, I somehow managed to pass all my exams and progress?